 Similarly, appropriate refrigeration temperatures slow the growth of bacteria.
 When storage temperatures are between 41° and 135°F, the conditions may promote bacterial growth.

 Many produce items require high relative humidity levels between 80 and 95 percent, such as leeks, tomatoes, apples, and lettuce.
 The cold storage humidity levels that are too dry lead to excessive moisture losses that damage produce.

 A produce’s water vapor content in relation to a storage unit’s temperature is also an important consideration.
 When falling temperatures cause humidity trapped in produce to reach its dew point, condensation may form on the fruit or vegetable.
 Localized condensation is particularly problematic because it can lead to excessive moisture that promotes microbial growth.

 Insufficient Airflow in Packaging

-The crates and packages in which produce is stored should not restrict airflow.
-To this end, a gap of 2 feet or more between walls and crates filled with produce, and a 3-foot or larger gaps between crates and ceilings, refrigeration units and other crates is ideal.
+The crates and packages in which products are stored should not restrict airflow.
+To this end, a gap of 2 feet or more between walls and crates filled with produce, and a 3-foot or larger gap between crates and ceilings, refrigeration units, and other crates is ideal.
 When produce packaging or storage crates are too close together, moisture levels may rise because of insufficient airflow.
 Furthermore, if the packaging material is porous, moisture may permeate it, affecting the air quality surrounding the produce.

-When a cold storage facility has difficulties maintaining ideal environmental conditions despite following industry best practices regarding produce moisture content, sanitation and storage, it may benefit from the use of temporary humidity control.
-Polygon offers custom solutions with remote monitoring that ensure proper airflow, relative humidity levels, temperatures and safer environmental conditions for produce.
+When a cold storage facility has difficulties maintaining ideal environmental conditions despite following industry best practices regarding produce moisture content, sanitation, and storage, it may benefit from the use of temporary humidity control.
+Polygon offers custom solutions with remote monitoring that ensure proper airflow, relative humidity levels, temperatures, and safer environmental conditions for production.
 Contact Polygon today to learn more and to schedule a consultation.

 [Photo from rore via CC License 2.0]